Bank of America Finds 60% of Small Business Owners Expect their Revenue to Increase This Year, a Significant Rebound since Last Fall

 Leer en español

-According to the Bank of America 2021 Small Business Owner Report, U.S. small business owners have started to regain their footing after an unprecedented year of challenges brought on by the coronavirus.
+According to the Bank of America 2021 Small Business Owner Report (PDF), U.S. small business owners have started to regain their footing after an unprecedented year of challenges brought on by the coronavirus.

 The research, based on a survey of nearly 1,000 small business owners across the country conducted in March, reveals business outlook and economic confidence have bounced back significantly from levels seen in the fall.